jkulawik/AmnesiaModManager/README.md

 * Delete mods
   * Custom Stories can be deleted entirely
   * Deleting Full Conversions is supported, but how well it works depends on the mod set-up.
 Properly configured mods get deleted correctly, but messy mods might leave leftovers
-* Launch Full Conversions from one place (on some Windows computers using this feature might stop the game from registering mouse clicks)
+* Launch Full Conversions from one place (on some Windows computers using this feature has a bug with the game not registering mouse clicks)
 * Theme settings - light/dark, highlight color, font size

 ![](/assets/screenshot_02.png)